Wheelchair and mobility assistance

 • Terminal 3: Posts 17, 29

-If you're an Air Canada passenger and need assistance at the curb, please call 416-776-2700 or send an email to dispatch@aascanada.com to pre-arrange curbside assistance.
-For all other passengers, contact your airline at least 48 hours before your flight and let them know you’ll need assistance at the curb.
+If you’re flying out of Toronto Pearson on Air Canada and need assistance from the curbside area to the check-in counters at our airport, please call 416-776-2700 or send an email to dispatch@fnyxgroup.com to pre-arrange curbside assistance.
+For any other airline, contact your airline at least 48 hours before your flight and let them know you’ll need assistance from the curbside area to the check-in counters at Toronto Pearson.

 The pre-arranged attendant can also meet you at the parking, Sheraton hotel, Alt hotel and UP Express.
 Assistance is available approximately three hours prior to your flight’s departure.